AuroraEditor/Aurora-Editor-Bot/README.md

 #### Run test (pr_reject.json)
-This simulates a new comment in [Aurora-Editor-Bot #25](https://github.com/AuroraEditor/Aurora-Editor-Bot/pull/25) from an admin saying `@aurora-editor-bot please reject this pr.`.
+This simulates a new comment in [Aurora-Editor-Bot #25](https://github.com/AuroraEditor/Aurora-Editor-Bot/pull/25) from an admin saying `@aurora-care-bear please reject this pr.`.

 > **Warning**\
 > This will not execute if `my-bot-name` is not an admin.